Flags

 If multiple Nth occurrences are to be replaced, use descending order for readability.

-$ # replace second, third and fifth occurrences
+# replace the second, third and fifth occurrences

-This flag was already introduced in Selective editing chapter.
+This flag was already introduced in the Selective editing chapter.

 $ echo 'hi there. have a nice day' | sed -n 's/xyz/XYZ/p'

-$ # modified line is displayed if substitution succeeds
+# modified line is printed when the substitution succeeds

 $ echo 'hi there. have a nice day' | sed -n 's/\bh/H/pg'